wearetheframers/frame-core-wip/docs/plugins.md

 By default, Framers have **no** access to default or installed plugins unless they are specified.

 - **with_memory**: Allows access to memory services for storing and retrieving information.
-While Framer has access to memory by default, if you want it to respond with RAG-like features and automatically determine when to use memory retrieval versus responding without looking into any memories, you need to ensure the `with_mem0_search_extract_summarize` permission is enabled.
+To enable RAG-like features and automatic memory retrieval, ensure the `with_mem0_search_extract_summarize` permission is enabled.
 - **with_eq**: Enables emotional intelligence features for more nuanced interactions.
 - **with_shared_context**: Provides access to shared context services for collaboration.